rootrc/Continent-Procedural-Generator/README.md

 # Continent Procedural Generator
 A tool for creating detailed, procedural maps of fantasy continents.
-It uses noise-based terrain generation, biome classification, rivers, and artifact removal algorithms to produce natural-looking landscapes complete with towns and geographic features.
+It utilizes noise-based terrain generation, biome classification, river modelling, and artifact removal algorithms to produce natural-looking landscapes complete with towns and geographic features.
 ## Features
 - Heightmap generation using Simplex noise
 - Biome classification based on elevation and moisture